Keshav-Narula/API-based-Express.js-Music-Server---2406-A4/README.md

 # Music Playlist using Itunes API and Express.js
 Author: Keshav Narula

-The purpose of this project is to build a visual Music playlist node.js application with fucntionality to add, remove and shift songs in playlist, that accesses a public HTTP-based Itunes API that serves JSON, and uses the express.js framework.
-The components are, Server build with Node.js and the Express.js framework, Public iTunes JSON API, Client-side application page served by the server.
+The purpose of this project was to build a visual Music playlist full stack app, using node.js, express, javascript, and utilizing the Public iTunes JSON API on the backend, and HTML and CSS on the frontnend.  with fucntionality to add, remove and shift songs in an online playlist application.

 ##First install the dependencies in package.json by executing: